AvinashhMishraa/django_rest_framework_example_2/README.md

 <br>

-> since DRF has some tables like **session** , etc. which come along with it's installation
+> Since the Django Rest Framework has some tables like **session** , etc. which come along with it's installation, you'll have to migrate those migrations. <br>
 > <code>py manage.py migrate</code>

 <br>